Until

 say to themselves "Why bother?".

-local police and the catching of the offenders.
-This incident has
+local police and the catching of some offenders.
+These incidents

-demonstrated the benefit of immediate reporting and, on our Solutions page, we now strongly
+demonstrated the benefit of immediate reporting and we now strongly

 recommend it in addition to the taking of photographs.)